 Trusts: Trusts are commonly used to avoid assets from passing through probate and to avoid federal and state estate taxes.
 By using marital and by-pass trusts, an estate could avoid estate taxes entirely.
 This is where estate planning becomes invaluable.

 Limited Liability Companies: LLCs can be a wonderful estate planning tool, especially for small businesses, as they can help you pass assets to your children while avoiding gift and estate taxes.
 An LLC is a pass-through entity, meaning that it does not file a separate tax return but reports income and losses on a Schedule C as part of your personal tax return.
 Your CPA and Estate Planning Attorney can collaborate on the best strategies for you and your business.

 As you can see, there are some significant benefits to planning ahead.
 But, there are many issues to consider and your estate planning attorney will work closely with your Accountant and/or Financial Advisor to create an estate plan for your unique circumstances, especially if you are a small business owner.

 Note: Nothing herein should be construed as tax or legal advice; instead, please contact the attorneys at Frame & Frame Attorneys at Law or reach out to your Accountant to discuss your specific needs.

 Tara Frame is the Managing Partner of Frame & Frame Attorneys at Law – an estate planning firm that has over 65 years of service to the community.
 Tara is a graduate from Johns Hopkins University and the University of Baltimore School of Law.

-This article was published in I95 Content Marketing in the October 2022 issue.
+This article was published in I95 Content Marketing.